Welcome to Avocado¶

 - TAP: Provides the basic TAP (Test Anything Protocol) results, currently in v12.
 Unlike most existing Avocado machine readable outputs this one is streamlined (per test results).

-You can see the results of the lastest job inside the folder
+You can see the results of the latest job inside the folder

 $HOME/avocado/job-results/latest/.
 You can also specify at the command line